 - Finishing nails

 - A pencil to draw lines on the wall

 - Caulk with wet cloth to wipe excess

 - Paint of your choice.
 We went to Home Depot and purchased Behr Semi Gloss White Interior Paint.

 - Recommended Tutorial: I followed this tutorial.
 But much of our wainscoting project was just “eyeing it up” to see what looks best in our space.

-I tackled this DIY myself mostly on the weekends or at night (after work).
+I tackled this mostly on the weekends or at night (after work).
 Yes, I did this myself!
-What got me pretty far along was this amazing tutorial which will give you a lot of advice.
-Knowing how to cut 45 degree angles and remembering which angle to cut is the trick.
+What got me pretty far along was this tutorial which outlines the process pretty well.
+This is a very visually intuitive process.
+Once you master how to cut 45 degree angles and remembering which angle to cut then you’re set.
 Any gaps, you simply fill in with caulk and smooth it with a wet cloth.
 It immediately closed all the gaps and made the wainscoting look like it was part of the house for years.